Non-Owner Car Insurance: Coverage Options for Drivers Without a Vehicle

 Will having non-owner insurance help me get better rates when I buy a car?

-Maintaining continuous insurance coverage—even through a non-owner policy—can positively affect your rates with some insurers, as it demonstrates you have not had a lapse in coverage.
-However, the impact varies by insurer.
+Maintaining continuous insurance coverage — even through a non-owner policy — can positively affect your rates with some insurers, as it demonstrates you have not had a lapse in coverage history.
+However, the impact varies by insurer and state.

 Can I add other people to a non-owner policy?

-Whether you are exploring non-owner car insurance because of a specific requirement or simply because you want liability protection when you drive, understanding your options is the essential first step.
+Whether you are exploring non-owner car insurance because of a specific requirement or because you want liability protection when you drive, understanding what the coverage does — and does not — include is the essential first step.